 What would the Barbarians be without Conan?
 The hero of a fantasy novel will have a great deal to do with whether the novel succeeds or fails, so it's important to create a good one.
 Here are some guidelines to help you get started.
 1. The hero must be isolated.
-In some fantasy stories, the hero is not an orphan, but probably wishes to be.
-In either case, the hero starts out isolated, and thus is vulnerable.
-2. 3.
 Character Development.
 Writing Sympathetic Morally-Ambiguous Characters.
 Let’s face it: real life doesn’t neatly sort itself into tidy little good and bad/right and wrong piles for our convenience and ease of mind.

 Many child characters I've read don't act anything like real children.
 In fact, I can't help but wonder if many members of the present generation of adults sprang fully-formed as teens or young adults, because they seem to have no idea how children actually behave despite having allegedly being children themselves.
 Here are some of the most common mistakes: 1.
 Children who are completely fearless in their ignorance and innocence, blissfully frolicking into situations where adults would wet their pants in terror.
 2. Guide for Writers: Characters.
 Most stories are remembered for their characters, not specific plot points.